These are the books that I like to recommend for people who want to visit Cambodia for the first time.

 I personally like the simple writing style.
 It is easy to read and will give you a nice journey into the glory days of the Khmer empire.
-Buy it now on Amazon!
+Buy from Amazon

 4. A Record of Cambodia

 A Record of Cambodia is not a fiction but it is a travel notes written by a Chinese traveler named “Zhou Daguan” who visited Cambodia between 1296-97.

 Zhou arrived at Angkor right after it was completely built.
 It is a very rare document.
 The book describes in very details about the King and Khmer people.
 This is not a fiction but the true notes on how people lived at that time.

 It will give you an exception image of Cambodia that doesn’t exist anymore.
 It is interesting to read before you first visit Cambodia.
 You can compare what you imagined when you read the book and the reality you will face when you put your foot in the country.